War of the Barbarians

-The Confederation of the Cariris, also known as Cariri Confederation or War of the Barbarians was a resistance movement of the Cariri and Tarairiú nations against Portuguese colonization in Brazil.
+The War of the Barbarians was a resistance movement of the Cariri and Tarairiú nations against Portuguese colonization in Brazil.
 It took place between 1682 and 1713, in the Northeastern region of the country, mainly in the states of Rio Grande do Norte, Ceará and Paraíba.

 The Cariris

 «Dance of the Tapuias», art by the Dutch painter Albert Eckhout.

 The Cariri people and the ethnic groups that they encompassed (Inhanmuns, Cariús, Crateús) lived in a vast region across the Brazilian caatinga, from the south of Bahia to the north of Ceará.
-It´s theorized that they migrated from the north in search of more fertile lands, and that their language belonged to the macro-jê family.
+It is theorized that they migrated from the north in search of more fertile lands, and that their language was independent from all others.
 They were an agricultural society, and their economic activity was based on the cultivation of cashew and the production of mocororó, a type of alcoholic beverage made from the fruit, similar to wine.
 According to Capistrano de Abreu, the word kariri means "melancholic, silent, quiet".
 He described them as a "brave and resilient" people.